Contractor Licenses & Permits for a Landscaping Business in Canada

 Contractor Licenses Requirements in the Provinces:

-Here we will explore the specific licenses needed in different provinces, providing you with essential information to kickstart your landscaping business with confidence.
+Here, we will explore the specific licenses needed in different provinces, providing you with essential information to kickstart your landscaping business confidently.

 In British Columbia, there are two different kinds of licensing requirements for landscapers: